rackerlabs/rackspace-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server-through-the-cloud-control-panel.md

 product_url: cloud-block-storage
 ---

-Your server can connect to a Cloud Block Storage volume.
+Your OnMetal server can connect to a Cloud Block Storage volume.

 Connecting an OnMetal server to a Cloud Block Storage volume is useful if you need more than 32 GB of storage but do not have a requirement for